WZDTHU/NiT/README.md

 <br>

 <b>Summary</b>: We propose Native-resolution diffusion Transformer (NiT), a model that explicitly learns varing resolutions and aspect ratios within its denoising process.
 This significantly improves training efficiency and generalization capability.
-To the best of our knowledge, NiT firstly attains SOTA results on both $256\times256$ ($2.08$ FID) and $512\times512$ ($1.48$ FID) benchmarks in class-guided ImageNet generation.
+To the best of our knowledge, <b>NiT firstly attains SOTA results on both $256\times256$ ($2.08$ FID) and $512\times512$ ($1.48$ FID) benchmarks</b> in class-guided ImageNet generation.
 NiT can also generalizes to arbitrary resolutions and aspect ratios, such as $4.52$ FID on $1024\times1024$ resolution, $4.11$ FID on $432\times768$ resolution.

 ![Figure](./assets/teaser.png)